cardano-scaling/website/monthly/2024-02-monthly.md

 ### Enhanced support for Conway and Sanchonet

-The team has conducted thorough testing on the upcoming 'Conway' era and are confident that Mithril networks will transition smoothly to this new era.
+The team has conducted thorough testing on the upcoming Conway era and are confident that Mithril networks will transition smoothly to this new era.
 Additionally, the team have released a new [`testing-sanchonet`](https://mithril.network/explorer/?aggregator=https%3A%2F%2Faggregator.testing-sanchonet.api.mithril.network%2Faggregator) network that has been opened to SPOs so that we can jointly test upcoming and experimental features (e.g. the aforementioned signature of the Cardano transactions).

 ## Hydra